CaliosD/CDEmptyDataSet/README.md

 ## Installation

-All you need to do is drop BaseEmptyViewController folder into your project.
+All you need to do is drop BaseEmptyViewController and DGActivityIndicatorView folder into your project.

 ## How to use